 Wear sunglasses with UV protection.

-A: Some moles do not look the same as normal or typical moles and are more likely to become a melanoma.
+A: Some moles don’t look the same as normal or typical moles.
+These are more likely to become a melanoma.
 These abnormal moles are sometimes called dysplastic nevi.
 The cells in these moles are abnormal but are not yet cancerous.
 People may have just a few atypical moles or they may have many.

-A: Everyone should check their skin often for any strange or changing moles or other lesions.
-People who have more than 50 moles or who have been told they have atypical or dysplastic moles should see a dermatologist regularly to have their skin checked.
+A: Everyone should check their skin often for any new, strange or changing moles or other lesions.
+If you have more than 50 moles or have been told you have atypical or dysplastic moles, see a dermatologist regularly to have your skin checked.

-About 10 percent of people with melanoma have family members with it.
-A person whose close relatives have had melanoma has a higher chance of getting it.
-People with a family history of melanoma need to have their skin checked by a doctor more often.
-They also need to take extra care to avoid the sun.
+About 10% of people with melanoma have family members with it.
+If you have close relatives who have had melanoma, you have a higher chance of getting it.
+Have your skin checked by a doctor more often.
+And, take extra care to avoid the sun.

 A: The first sign of melanoma may be a new mole or one that changes in size, shape, or color.
 The ABCD traits that may suggest a melanoma are asymmetry, border, color, and diameter.

-Asymmetry means that the two halves of the mole do not look the same.
+Asymmetry means that the 2 halves of the mole do not look the same.

 The border or edges of a mole that is a melanoma is sometimes blurred and ragged.

 The color of a melanoma is sometimes uneven.
 The color of a melanoma may be different shades of black, brown, pink, white, red, or blue.

 The diameter is the measurement across a melanoma from one side to the other side.
 If a mole is melanoma, it may get bigger.
 Melanomas are usually larger than the eraser of a pencil.